Department Undergraduate Conference funding opportunity!

 What is the source of the funds?

-- Thanks to the leadership of Dr. Maria Tackett, Assistant Professor of the Practice of Statistical Science, who won our first Duke Trinity College grant for enhancing undergraduate research for the 2020-2021 year.
-The grant was called Toward a More Sustainable Culture of Undergraduate Research in Statistical Science.
-The grant strengthens undergraduate research opportunities in the department, particularly for students writing honors theses.
-The grant was renewed and expanded for 2021-2022 and 2022-2023 to continue funding conference support as well as to hold our Introduction to Undergraduate Research in Statistical Science workshop in May 2021.
-We will be holding another workshop in May 2023.
+- With the leadership of Dr. Maria Tackett, Assistant Professor of the Practice of Statistical Science, the department has won Duke Trinity College grants for enhancing undergraduate research every year since 2021-2021.
+The grants have helped strengthen undergraduate research opportunities in the department, particularly for students writing honors theses.
+We have also offered an Introduction to Undergraduate Research in Statistical Science workshop in 2021 and 2023 and will hold it again in 2024.

 But what about.....?